 “It deserves its name,” David said.
 “The water is so clean you can drink it.
 Well, I would drink it.”

 The rain returned that evening and it didn’t stop for two days.
 Instead of heading back to a beach campground, we opted for an extra night in the parking lot like real Bellingen bohemians.
-At least we had access to the shelter of the hostel not to mention a great local café called No. 5 Church Street, which was hosting live music the following night.
+At least we had access to the shelter of the hostel not to mention great local cafes which was hosting live music the following night.

 We already had a soft spot for Bellingen anyway.
 It’s a small town with all the makings of “Alternative Australia” – a hemp store, a solar centre, edible landscaping outside an organic food co-op, a stencilled pot plant on the sidewalk and the word “Hippies” painted in bubble letters at the bottom of the skate park bowl.
 The place felt progressive without being too out there – something like wild hair pulled back in a ponytail.